KRSatpute/mysql_csv_parser/README.md

 #### Limitations
 * Does not support escape sequence.
-* Notintended to work with large csv's
+* Not intended to work with large csv's
 * Supported data types ````<int, int>, <string, varchar>, <float, decimal>, <date, date>, <datetime, datetime>, <bool, bit>````

 ##### HOW TO USE?